ArchUsr64/blog/lfx_blog.md

 The interface for receiving the user input turned out to be the same, IIO Channels and the SPI APIs turned out to be very similar to their i2c counterparts.
 Being done with the driver earlier than expected, I challenged myself to add support for all remaining five similar DACs from the same family `(MC4801,02,11,12 and 22)`.
-I have achieved a rudimentary support in my current patch revision but I'm sure with the help of maintainers, I would be able to refine the implementation and get the driver merged upstream.
+I have achieved rudimentary support in my current patch revision but I'm sure with the help of maintainers, I would be able to refine the implementation and get the driver merged upstream.